AbdullahArean/ClimateRelief/README.md

 ## Problems we want to solve
-Insufficient relief distribution after flood
+Insufficient relief distribution after flood<br>
-Victim's names have been deducted from the relief list No system for complaint
+Victim's names have been deducted from the relief list<br>
+No system for complaint<br>
-Irregularities in relief distribution
+Irregularities in relief distribution<br>
-Misappropriation of relief
+Misappropriation of relief<br>
-Mismanagement of giving the relief
+Mismanagement of giving the relief<br>

 ## Idea Originality